palewire/first-visual-story/readthedocs/index.rst

     },

-Now return to ``_scripts/_map.js``.
 At the bottom add some JavaScript code that steps through the homicide list and adds each one to the map as a circle, just like the real Homicide Report.

 .. code-block:: javascript
     :emphasize-lines: 6-9